dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * `model.Sequential`([layer_1, layer_2, ...])
 * `model.summary()`: summary of the model

-* `Step 3`
+* `Step 3: compile the model`
-     * Compile the model and specify the using loss function (i.e. the way of measurement of how far off the predicted output is from the actual output)
+     * Compile the model and specify the loss function used (i.e. the way of measurement of how far off the predicted output is from the actual output)
      * `model.compile`(loss= )
-* `Step 4`
+* `Step 4: fit the model`
      * Train the model
      * `model.fit`(x,y, epochs= integer number)
           * epochs in neural networks are like the steps that we need to decide for the learning algorithm to run (e.g. gradient descent)